ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ### Stop Server Option

-Here you can just shutdwom one of the application servers and validate the Load Balancer routes to the active server.
+Here you can just shutdown one of the application servers and validate the Load Balancer routes to the active server.

 For example, validate the Load Balancer is routing to `AppServ2` by stopping `AppServ1`.